navaganeshr/CondeNast_TechTask/README.md

 * pipeline implementation: https://github.com/navaganeshr/infra-pipelines

 # Application Monitoring
+* Cluster and application monitoring is crucial for any organization whose applications run on clusters.
+Any problem with the cluster can lead to a huge loss to the organization.
-* Prometheus Opertor and associated tools like kube-state metrics, nodeexporter , blackbox exporter is used to monitor the eks cluster components.
+* For current implementation, Prometheus Opertor and associated tools like kube-state metrics, nodeexporter , blackbox exporter are used to monitor the eks cluster components.
-* Applcations can also be monitored through prometheus if the instrumentation is implemented at the microservice level.
+* Applcations related metrics can also be monitored through prometheus if the instrumentation is implemented at the microservice level.

 ### About Prometheus Operator
 * Prometheus Operator uses CRD (Custom Resource Definitions) to generate configuration files and identify Prometheus resources.